 navigate most of the website using speech recognition software.

 listen to most of the website using a screen reader (including the most recent versions of JAWS, NVDA and VoiceOver).

 We’ve also made the website text as clear as possible to understand.

 There are several customisation options for your browser and device that could help you use this website and other websites more effectively.
-AbilityNet has advice on making your device easier to use is available from AbilityNet’s My Computer My Way website.
+Advice on making your device easier to use is available from AbilityNet’s My Computer My Way website.

 This statement contains the following information:

 Content that isn't within the scope of accessibility regulations.